Ongoing Public Works and Capital Improvement Projects

 FY 2017/2018 Pavement Rehabilitation Program

-This project involves the patching and overlay of various streets identified as part of the City’s SB 1 (The Road Repair and Accountability Act of 2017) project list for FY 2017-2018.
-The project will remove and repair failed pavement areas, mill where required, pave 2- inch thick asphalt overlay, and restore striping and pavement markings along:
+This project was funded in part by Measure X. This project involved the patching and overlay of various streets identified as part of the City’s SB 1 (The Road Repair and Accountability Act of 2017) project list for FY 2017-2018.
+Streets that were repaired and improved as part of this project included:

 - 1st Avenue from Lincoln to Mission Street,